mjordan/larkm/README.md

 ## Shoulders

 Following ARK best practice, larkm requires the use of [shoulders](https://wiki.lyrasis.org/display/ARKs/ARK+Identifiers+FAQ#ARKIdentifiersFAQ-shouldersWhatisashoulder?) in newly added ARKs.
 Shoulders allowed within your NAAN are defined in the "default_shoulder" and "allowed_shoulders" configuration settings.
-When a new ARK is added, larkm will validate that the ARK string starts with either the default or one of the allowed shoulders.
+When a new ARK is added, larkm will validate that the ARK string starts with either the default shoulder or one of the allowed shoulders.
 Note however that larkm does not validate the [format of shoulders](https://wiki.lyrasis.org/display/ARKs/ARK+Shoulders+FAQ#ARKShouldersFAQ-HowdoIformatashoulder?).

 ## Using Names to Things' redirection service